OpenEvalProject/evals/manuscripts/elife-03523/v1/manuscript.md

 We also collected information from young protein coding genes encoding experimentally verified proteins according to Swiss-Prot (Supplementary file 2D).
 We observed that these proteins were short and the ORF occupied a relatively small fraction of the transcript, features typically observed in lncRNAs.
 For example, the average size of proteins encoded by primate-specific transcripts was 148 amino acids and the average transcript coverage 47%.
 The coding score was remarkably low and again similar to that of lncRNAs (median 0.008 for primate-specific human transcripts, 0.046 for rodent-specific mouse transcripts, and 0.089 for yeast-specific coding transcripts).

-## Selection pressure signatures in ORFs associated with ribosomes
+### Selection pressure signatures in ORFs associated with ribosomes

 An important measure of the strength of purifying selection acting on a coding sequence is the ratio between the number of non-synonymous and synonymous single nucleotide polymorphisms (PN/PS).
 Given the nature of the genetic code, there are more possible non-synonymous mutations than synonymous mutations.
 Under neutrality (no purifying selection), the PN/PS ratio is expected to be approximately 2.89 (Nei and Gojobori, 1986).

-Here, we applied the large amount of available polymorphism data for human, mouse, and zebrafish to compare the level of purifying selection in primary ORFs from codRNAs and lncRNAs (
+Here, we applied the large amount of available polymorphism data for human, mouse, and zebrafish to compare the level of purifying selection in primary ORFs from codRNAs and lncRNAs (Figure 7; Supplementary file 1F).
+In general, human sequences showed higher PN/PS ratios than sequences from the other analyzed species, probably due to the presence of many slightly deleterious mutations segregating in the population (Eyre-Walker, 2002).
+However, despite the intrinsic differences between organisms, we observed the same general trends.
+First, the PN/PS was significantly lower in codRNAs than in lncRNAs (proportion test, p < 10−5), denoting stronger purifying selection in the former.
+Second, there was a very clear inverse relationship between the strength of purifying selection and the age of the gene (p < 10−15 between the youngest and rest of codRNAs in mouse and zebrafish), in agreement with previous studies (Liu et al., 2008; Cai et al., 2009).
+High PN/PS values were also observed in the subset of young genes encoding experimentally validated proteins in human (primate-specific transcripts median PN/PS of 3.10) and mouse (rodent-specific transcripts median PN/PS 1.42), confirming this tendency.
+Third, the distribution of PN/PS values in lncRNAs was very similar to that of young protein-coding genes.
+In human and mouse, there were no significant differences, and in the case of zebrafish the lncRNAs had even slightly lower PN/PS values than the fish-specific protein coding genes (p < 0.01).

 ![Figure 7.](https://cdn.elifesciences.org/articles/03523/elife-03523-fig7-v1.jpg)

 **Figure 7.:** PN/PS: ratio between the number of non-synonymous and synonymous single nucleotide polymorphisms (SNPs) in the complete set of primary ORFs for a given class of transcripts (in lncRNA_noribo the longest ORF was considered).
 In blue, data for different coding and non-coding transcript classes.
 In brown, data for different age codRNA classes.
 The bars represent the 95% confidence interval for the PN/PS value.
-For the species not shown there was not sufficient data to perform this analysis.DOI: http://dx.doi.org/10.7554/eLife.03523.023
+For the species not shown there was not sufficient data to perform this analysis.

 ## Discussion